enikar/KnightTour/README.md

 ## Build

-To build KnightTour you can use `cabal`:
+To build KnightTour you can use:
 ```cabal build```
 ## Run
 To run the program: